slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Political correctness is America’s newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
 It presents itself as fairness, yet attempts to restrict and control people’s language with strict codes and rigid rules."
 -- George Carlin*

-> *"Every society honors its live conformists and its dead troublemakers."
--- Marshall McLuhan*

 > *"Free people make free choices.
 Free choices mean you have unequal outcomes.
 You can have freedom or you can have equal outcomes.
 You can’t have both." (...)
 "Populism is what we call democracy when we don’t like the outcome." (...)
 "Groups search for consensus.
 Individuals search for truth." (...)